Rockstar Vancouver: Acquisition and Bully (2002–2007)

 On 1 August 2002, Take-Two Interactive announced its acquisition of Barking Dog for in cash and 242,450 shares of restricted common stock, an estimated total value.
 Barking Dog was integrated with Take-Two's Rockstar Games label as Rockstar Vancouver.
 Rockstar Canada, Rockstar Games's studio in Oakville, Ontario, was renamed Rockstar Toronto to avoid confusion between the two.
 Jamie Leece, the president of Take-Two's Gotham Games label, assisted in the acquisition.
 At the time, the studio and its roughly 50 employees were working with Rockstar Games on two games: a military action game and an original title.
 In the time following the acquisition, several Rockstar Vancouver employees (including some of its founders) set up new studios, including Ironclad Games (2003), Kerberos Productions (2004), Slant Six Games (2005), Big Sandwich Games (2006), Hellbent Games (2006), and United Front Games (2007).

 Under Rockstar Games, Rockstar Vancouver worked on Spec Ops, a reboot of the eponymous series.
 With music by Josh Homme and Alain Johannes of the band Queens of the Stone Age, the game was to be released in late 2005 but it was cancelled that year.
 The studio's first released game was announced as Bully in May 2005.
-Before its release, the game's name and theme attracted some controversy from politicians, parents, and activists like Jack Thompson, who regarded it as advocating for school violence.
+Before its release, the game's name and theme attracted some controversy from politicians, parents, and activists like Jack Thompson, who regarded it as advocating school violence.
 In Europe, it was renamed Canis Canem Edit.
 Upon its 2006 release, the game garnered a positive critical response, and PC Gamers Sam Roberts labelled it Rockstar Games's "softest and silliest game, with the warmest heart" in a 2014 retrospective.